 The Anthony Quinn Foundation recognizes that there is a crisis in arts education.
 The Scholarship Program has been developed to provide financial assistance to high school students who wish to attend a recognized pre-college, summer or after-school arts education program.
 The Scholarship Program is a competitive program and the applicants judged to be the most passionate, best qualified and most promising are awarded funding.
+The Anthony Quinn Foundation (AQF) Scholarship Program exists to help students achieve a level of learning that he/she would not have otherwise been able to achieve.
 The Anthony Quinn Foundation Scholarship cannot be used for secondary school or college tuition.

 What does the Foundation look for in nominees?

 Scholarships are awarded competitively.
 Ideal nominees are those who would benefit from financial support and demonstrate exceptional talent and dedication with a strong commitment to personal artistic growth in one of the following areas: visual arts and design, performing arts, media arts, and literary arts.

 If awarded a scholarship, does the applicant have to apply the funding to a specific program?

 Yes.
 The Anthony Quinn Foundation Scholarship funds must be applied directly to a recognized pre-college, summer or after-school arts education program identified by the student on the application.
 Anthony Quinn Foundation Scholarship funds will go toward one program – not multiple programs.
 The applicant will need to provide proof of application and acceptance to their program of choice.
 If you are selected as a scholarship recipient, you must provide the AQF with a plan for how you will personally fund the remainder of the tuition.